Many companies have employee referral programs where referring someone who gets hired comes with a reward (typically a cash bonus).

-Let’s dive into how performance marketing works, its benefits, and the tools you can use to implement it in your strategy.
+Let’s dive deeper into how performance marketing works, how to create a performance marketing strategy, and the tools you can use to implement one.

 What is performance marketing?

-Performance marketing is a commission-based tactic in which advertisers only pay once a user has met a conversion goal.
-This can be anything from making a purchase to filling out a form on a landing page.
+Performance marketing is a digital marketing strategy driven by results, where advertisers (like a brand or business) only pay once a goal is met, which can be anything from making a purchase to filling out a form on a landing page.

-With a traditional ad campaign approach, there's no guarantee you will get a return on your investment.
-Once your ad launches, you can only monitor its performance and make adjustments.
+With a traditional ad campaign approach, there's no guarantee you will get a return on your investment, and you can only monitor performance and make adjustments after it launches.

-The better and quicker you are at identifying areas for improvement, the better your chances of maximizing your return on ad spend (ROAS).
-But even seasoned media buyers can have unsuccessful campaigns if there's misalignment between the campaign and the target audience.
+Even seasoned media buyers can have unsuccessful campaigns if there's a misalignment between the campaign and the target audience.

-Performance marketing places the power back into advertisers' hands.
-Because you’ll only be paying when your goals are met, you accomplish three things:
+Since you’ll only pay when your goals are met, you accomplish three things:

 - Your campaign is less risky

 - There's a guaranteed return on investment (ROI)

 - You have better control over your ad spend